 Also, most people while they are sitting are putting their pelvis into a tucked forward position.

 What does that mean?

 Unfortunately, the vast majority of us aren’t even fully aware of how we are positioning our pelvis.
-So many years of poor posture and positioning has killed our ability to understand how we’re moving these vital areas of our bodies – because we don’t think about them any more they fall into a default pattern or habit – and it’s a bad one.
+So many years of poor posture and positioning have killed our ability to understand how we’re moving these vital areas of our bodies – because we don’t think about them anymore they fall into a default pattern or habit – and it’s a bad one.

 A tucked pelvis looks like this

-The hips and pelvis represents our core, our most important muscles, tendons, ligaments and bones that manage our stability, balance and are our primary engines of movement.
+The hips and pelvis represent our core, our most important muscles, tendons, ligaments, and bones that manage our stability, balance and are our primary engines of movement.
 There are dozens of muscles that play a role in this core stability and they connected up through our back and abdominals, as well as down through our thighs and hamstrings.

 Spending too much time in this unnatural tucked position creates imbalances and additional strains on areas of the body that weren’t meant to manage them.

-Sit on something that isn’t too padded, something more like a dinning room chair or a bar stool.
-That helps you feel grounded and keeps you from leaning backwards and falling back into the habit of sitting on your lower back.
+Sit on something that isn’t too padded, something more like a dining room chair or a bar stool.
+That helps you feel grounded and keeps you from leaning backward and falling back into the habit of sitting on your lower back.

 Stop Sitting So Much

 Ok, I gave you some ways to sit better.
 That’s great.
 We all have to sit down sometime.